osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 to make the column an "official" primary key column.

 Since PostgreSQL 10 you can use the `GENERATED ...
-AS IDENTITY` clause instead of the `SERIAL` type which does something very similar.
+AS IDENTITY` clause instead of the `SERIAL` type which does something very similar, although using anything but a proper PostgreSQL type here is not officially supported.

 ### Defining Columns